PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/StatsReset.md

 1. Stand in front of the person who gives you the gift Pokémon. (or in front of Poipole)
 2. Save.
 3. Return to the overworld. (not inside the menu)
-4. Start the program in the [Change Grip/Order Menu](https://github.com/PokemonAutomation/SwSh-Arduino/wiki/Appendix:-ChangeGripOrderMenu).
+4. Start the program in game or the [Change Grip/Order Menu](https://github.com/PokemonAutomation/Microcontroller/blob/master/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md) depending on which option you choose.

 ### Default Program Settings

 This program requires you to input what stat range you want to search for.

-***

-### Options

 ## Options:

-This program uses [`TOLERATE_SYSTEM_UPDATE_MENU_FAST`](https://github.com/PokemonAutomation/SwSh-Arduino/wiki/Appendix:-GlobalSettings#tolerate-system-update-menu-fast) to bypass the system update window.
+This program uses [**Tolerate System Update Menu (fast)**](/Wiki/Programs/NintendoSwitch/FrameworkSettings.md#tolerate-system-update-menu-fast) to bypass the system update window.

 ### Go Home when Done: